 What’s in the Camera Bag?
 Antarctica

-You don’t want to go anywhere without a wide angle zoom, as this is such a workhorse for general travel and landscape photography.
-While this may not be the ideal lens for wildlife, it’s pretty fantastic for everything else.
-We’re talking about your 18-55mm, 24-70mm, or 24-105mm lenses here for DSLR setups and 7-20mm or 12-40mm for mirrorless setups.
-And as we steamroll into this digital age, an iphone/smartphone is a pretty handy second camera that nowadays takes EXTRAORDINARY shots in this range.
+You don’t want to go anywhere without a wide-angle zoom, as this is such a workhorse for general travel and landscape photography.
+While this may not be the ideal lens for wildlife, it’s fantastic for everything else.
+We’re talking about your 18-55mm, 24-70mm, or 24-105mm lenses for DSLR setups and 7-20mm or 12-40mm for mirrorless setups.

 Zoom Telephoto

-When it comes to nature and wildlife photography, the zoom lens you bring along is often a critical piece of gear.
-And because of differences in quality, size, telephoto capabilities, and maximum apertures, there are many different types of zoom telephotos to choose from.
+When it comes to nature and wildlife photography, a telephoto zoom lens is a critical piece of gear.
+And because of differences in quality, size, telephoto capabilities and maximum apertures, there are many different types of zoom telephotos to choose from.
 Here is some advice on how to choose the best one for you when in Antarctica.

-On traditional wildlife safaris, I’m reaching for my trusty 100-400mm nearly all the time when it comes to wildlife photos.
-While this is a great lens to also have in Antarctica, a different kind of zoom telephoto takes my #1 spot—the magnificent 70-200mm.
+On traditional wildlife safaris, I reach for my trusty 100-400mm nearly all the time for wildlife photos.
+However, although this is a great lens to also have in Antarctica, a different kind of zoom telephoto takes my #1 spot: the magnificent 70-200mm.

 Generally speaking, the potential wildlife comes down to penguins, whales, and seals.
-While whales may not be super close, the penguins and seals generally are.
-So, while you would definitely get your use out of a 100-400mm style lens (or the similar 70-300mm or 200-500m class), these all generally have maximum apertures at f/4.5-5.6 or even 6.3 at the upper range.
-As a result, a 70-200mm will allow you to shoot in lower light and, primarily, get that lovely bokeh in the background.
+Athough whales may not be super close, penguins and seals generally are.
+So, while you would definitely get plenty of use out of a 100-400mm style lens (or the similar 70-300mm or 200-500m class), these all generally have maximum apertures at f/4.5-5.6 or even 6.3 at the upper range.
+As a result, a 70-200mm will allow you to shoot in lower light and, primarily, get that lovely bokeh (blur) in the background.

 Any Need for a Super Telephoto?